WHAT IS A CONCRETE PIER?

 IS THERE A WARRANTY?

-Advanced Foundation Repair offers a transferrable 10 year warranty on its concrete piers.
+Advanced Foundation Repair offers a transferable 10 year warranty on its concrete piers.
 There are no ifs, ands, or buts; the warranty remains valid for up to 10 years as long as it is transferred from owner to owner.

 HOW DO I KNOW THE WARRANTY WILL BE GOOD?